theaholtlund/powershell-basics/README.md

 4. Follow the on-screen prompts to interact with the notes application.

-5. Type `exit` when you are done to quit the program.
+5. Type `exit` in order to quit the program.